 The big question is ‘How can leaders build an inclusive team culture where one is a leader?’
 The real question should be ‘Why are leaders unable to build more inclusive teams?’
 It is important to understand some of the obstacles that prevent teams from progressing towards high performance.

 – Team Leaders As Cultural Engineers: Most team leaders view their role in the team as limited to their professional competence, their position and the objectives of the team.
 They fail to see that their primary responsibility is that of crafting the team identity and character; building a framework to guide the interpersonal dynamics of the group.
 As a result the team falls to the default culture of the leader or its most dominant members.
 And even when team leaders realize the need to build a culture, they do not know how to.

 – Conflicts Between Power And Performance: The primary reason teams never move into a place where members fully own the vision, freely contribute their opinions and openly express their objections is that they have not been given the permission to do so.
 Building a team where members feel like leaders and take the initiative requires the leadership to surrender some of its powers to the members.
 If leaders are more concerned about monopolizing power, they will do so at the expense of greater team creativity and collaboration.

-To facilitate team performance, the leader must often recede to the role of a facilitator rather than a dictator.
+To build high performing team, the leader must often recede to the role of a facilitator rather than a dictator.
 They must become willing to lead through persuasion versus instruction.